DAT300-Group5/dataset_analytics/benchmark/refactor/SQL Works.md

          ▼
 [Results]
    ├─ CLI → Printed to terminal
-   └─ Python → Returned as objects
+   └─ Python → Converted to Python objects
 ```

 ## Responsibilities of libsqlite3